April 28 marks 25 years since 35 lives were lost at Port Arthur in an unimaginable tragedy.

-The former police inspector is also haunted by the face of a mass murderer, who Australian Community Media - the publisher of this newspaper - has decided not to name to respect the wishes of survivors who chose to share their stories.
+The former police inspector is also haunted by the face of a mass murderer, who The Examiner has decided not to name to respect the wishes of survivors who chose to share their stories.

 The officer in charge of the Special Operations Group at the time was just three weeks into the role when he came face to face with the shooter who had just killed 35 people, and injured 23 more at the historic Tasmanian site.

 Speaking publicly about his experience for the first time, Mr Timmerman shared how the encounter still impacted him 25 years later.